 What are the Florida laws dealing with RCV and ACV?

 Florida Statute §627.7011 deals with RCV and ACV in the insurance context.
-This statute provides that before an insurance provider offers a homeowner’s policy, the insurance provider must offer the prospective insured a policy that covers losses on the basis of RCV.
+This statute provides that an insurance provider must offer the prospective insured a policy that covers losses on the basis of RCV.
 Of course, the insured can opt out of that type of coverage and nothing prevents the insured and the insurer from agreeing on a policy that covers losses on the basis of ACV.
 This section only requires the insurer to offer such a policy.

 The difference between ACV and RCV can have a substantial impact on the value that a policyholder will be entitled to recover under her policy.
-RCV is typically better for the insured, while ACV is typically better for the insurer.
-The Florida legislature has provided a rich framework that affects both the insurer’s duties under insurance contracts, as well as the insured’s ultimate recovery under that contract.
+RCV is better coverage for the insured.
 ACV and RCV issues are frequently litigated and it is important for the insured as well as the insured’s attorney to understand the complexities of Florida’s insurance laws.
 The law in this area has changed over the years, and we can expect changes to continue.
-Often, insurance companies will pay less than they are required to pay pursuant to the insurance contract as well as Florida law.
-If you are confronted by one of these insurance companies, you should contact an experienced insurance claims attorney.
+Often, insurance companies will pay less than they are required to pay pursuant to the insurance contract and Florida law.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].